Infinitumx-io/image-renderer/README.md

 ## Speeding up

-`docker-compose up --scale getData=x` change x to the number of replicas you want to run in parallel to get all the data faster fron the contract
+`docker-compose up --scale getData=x` change x to the number of replicas you want to run in parallel to get all the data faster from the contract